 As a general rule of thumb, take your highest recorded power use and add a 25% buffer.
 This extra capacity acts as a safety net, accounting for any small variations and ensuring your generator isn’t constantly running at its absolute maximum limit.
 This simple step provides a solid baseline for your power needs.

-Factor in Starting vs. Running Wattage
+Understanding Starting vs. Running Watts

 Many pieces of commercial equipment, especially those with motors like air conditioners and refrigerators, require a huge surge of power to start up.
 This initial jolt, often called starting wattage or inrush current, can be three to four times higher than the power needed to simply keep the machine running.